emilyvomacka/hotel/design-activity.md

 Which implementation better adheres to the single responsibility principle?
   Implementation B

 Bonus question once you've read Metz ch.
 3: Which implementation is more loosely coupled?
   Implementation B

+Based on the answers to each set of the above questions, identify one place in your Hotel project where a class takes on multiple roles, or directly modifies the attributes of another class.
+Describe in design-activity.md what changes you would need to make to improve this design, and how the resulting design would be an improvement.
+  This is not listed in my refactor ideas (which were mainly extra features, not improvements of existing features), but: the available_rooms function within Hotel contains logic that should be the responsibility of the Room class.
+Right now, Hotel is determining which room is available, but ideally it would ask the room whether it's available and let the room make that determination.
+I've edited the code to make that change by adding an is_available function to Room.